VW's finance arm launches new platform to push used-car sales

 Unlike rival platforms, HeyCar, to be operated by newly-created Mobility Trader GmbH, will be free of ads and will also be opened to non-VW brand dealers, said Dahlheim.

-Through its five main passenger-car brands VW, Audi (NSUG.DE), Porsche, Skoda and Seat, VW group accounts for about 40 percent of used-vehicle sales in Europe’s largest auto market.
+Through its five main passenger-car brands VW, Audi, Porsche, Skoda and Seat, VW group accounts for about 40 percent of used-vehicle sales in Europe’s largest auto market.

 Reporting by Andreas Cremer; Editing by David Holmes